w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="start" %}

-An introductory course for those roles who want to get started with web accessibility, based on all modules from curriculum ]Introduction to web accessibility](/curricula/introduction-to-web-accessibility).
+An introductory course for those roles who want to get started with web accessibility, based on all modules from curriculum [Introduction to web accessibility](/curricula/introduction-to-web-accessibility).
 It provides level of detail based on roles.

 {% include excol.html type="middle" %}